JTylerBoylan/sbmpo-getting-started/README.md

 ## Using SBMPO Models

-If you want to use one of the models defined in the `sbmpo_models` package as a template for your model, you can do that simply by setting it as the base class for your custom model.
+If you want to use one of the models defined in the `sbmpo/models` folder as a template for your model, you can do that simply by setting it as the base class for your custom model.
 The template models are set up so the functions can be overriden by a child class.
 This is useful if you only need to make minor changes to a template model.

 For example, if you wanted to make a custom double integrator model that has bounds on the maximum velocity, it could be done as follows:
 ```
 #ifndef MY_CUSTOM_DOUBLE_INTEGRATOR_HPP_
 #define MY_CUSTOM_DOUBLE_INTEGRATOR_HPP_

-#include <sbmpo_models/DoubleIntegrator.hpp>
+#include <sbmpo/models/DoubleIntegrator.hpp>

 namespace my_namespace {